 What Does The Polio Vaccine And Architecture Have In Common?
 Well, how many times have you walked into a room and felt like you belonged?
 How about a space that you felt productive in, one that made you feel creative?
 Do you know that it is clever interior design that creates this feel?
-Your built environment influences so many facets of your life and it is only recently that leaders are recognising the importance of a well thought out and designed environment.
+Your built environment influences so many facets of your life.
+And, it’s only recently that leaders are recognising the importance of a well thought out and designed environment.

 Jonas Salk, the inventor of the polio vaccine, credits his discovery to a 13th Century Monastery known as the Basilica of San Francesco d’Assisi.
-He had hit a stalemate in his dark basement laboratory in Pittsburgh, so he decided to take a break and retreated to the Monastery in the quiet hills of Assisi, Italy.
-The Basilica could not have been more different than the lab with its beautiful Romanesque Architecture and Gothic styles, and it is only after he spent time roaming through columns and cloistered courtyards that he was able to have new insights into the problem he was trying to solve.
+He had hit a stalemate in his dark basement laboratory in Pittsburgh.
+So decided to take a break and retreated to the Monastery in the quiet hills of Assisi, Italy.
+The Basilica could not have been more different than the lab with its beautiful Romanesque Architecture and Gothic styles.
+It was only after he spent time roaming through columns and cloistered courtyards that he was able to have new insights into the problem he was trying to solve.

-Jonas so strongly believed that architecture influenced the mind that he purpose built the ‘Salk Institute’ to stimulate breakthroughs and creativity.
+Jonas so strongly believed that architecture influenced the mind that he built the ‘Salk Institute’ to stimulate breakthroughs and creativity.
 This is where lies the connection between the Polio Vaccine and Architecture.

 Clever design helps productivity and creativeness

 Researchers are now studying how to design spaces that promote creativity, keep students focused or create relaxation and intimacy.